DIY Reverb Pedal Circuit: Spring-Hall Reverb with PT2399 IC

 DIY Reverb Pedal Circuit for Simulating Spring and Room/Hall Reverb

 I have created very simple reverb circuit that can simulate spring and room reverb effect.
 It use 5 delay line integrated circuit chips, and the block diagram is shown in the Figure 4.
 It has decay time control, room size control, and dry/wet balance control.
 When we set the room size to minimum, it would sound similar to spring reverb.
 On the other hand, when we adjust it to maximum then it would produce hall or even cathedral-like reverb.

 If we take a look at Figure 4, we can see that the first delay block can’t be set to 0 second delay since the minimum delay for the PT2399 chip is about 30 ms. The result is that the total shortest delay is 61 ms, and this is not good for simulating soundwave wave propagation inside a spring.
 By reconfiguring the delay blocks as shown in the Figure 5, we can achieve the shortest delay about 30 ms while minimizing the component count by using only 4 delay chips.

 The Complete Circuit’s Schematic Diagram

 A testing in digital domain (using Deepstomp platform) has shown that the basic block diagram of the circuit works fine.
-For the actual hardware, here is the schematic diagram of the designed circuit (Figure 6).
+For the actual hardware, here is the schematic diagram of the reverb pedal circuit (Figure 6).
 It has four controls: decay time, room size, dry/wet balance, and the output level.

 You can see in some component values are missing, and that’s because the final circuit is still under development.
 We will update with the final value right in this page when the circuit has been successfully tested.
 You can see that the missing values are primarily on the mixer and filter parts, but you can figure it out from the gain, amplitude range, and the frequency response assumptions to try some values if you want to experiment yourself for finding the best component values.